 Installed the remote hose connector at out side wing.
 Hose is slightly higher than tank fitting.

-My fix was cutting off the outer tube to used a band clamp.
-With a mini tube cutter, tightening in VERY small increments, going round and around, cut tube.
+My fix was cutting off the outer tube to use a band clamp.
+With a mini tube cutter, tightening in VERY small increments, going round and around, cut brass tube.
 Because the tube is sooo thin you cant force cutter-let the round and round action cut, actually score thru the tube.
-Outer tube once separated slid off.
+Outer tube once separated it slid off, SLID OFF!

 Just enough room for small band clamp.
 Reconnected and tested-dry!
 What utter junk.